agrawalraj/anova/README.md

 # FAVA

-FAVA is a library for efficiently performing functional ANOVA decompositions in high dimensions, and is powered by JAX.
+FAVA is a library for efficiently performing  **f**unctional  **A**NO**VA** decompositions in high dimensions, and is powered by JAX.
 FAVA is based primarily on https://arxiv.org/abs/2106.12408, and is currently under active development.

 # Installation